ganpathdkonda/cookieCheck/README.md

 ============================
 This is the zanox cookie checker 1.0

-It gives users to possibility to simply check if their current browser settings allow cookies on your site (1rst party) as well as for zanox (3rd party).
+It gives users the possibility to simply check if their current browser settings allow cookies on your site (1rst party) as well as for zanox (3rd party).
 It also checks if zanox might be blocked by an adblocker.
 Additional checks can be easily integrated if needed.